liwei123/RTVASCA1MRCNN/README.md

 # RTVASCA1MRCNN
-this is part of RTVASCAONE repo
+This is part of RTVASCAONE repo
+It contains the dependencies to run the MCRNN training and testing Google Colab Script